QuidLabs/iBO/README.md

 Liquidations are optional (for the less risk-averse)...
 seeing over (not over-siezing) QuidMint Foundation

 "it's not a performance, it's a ~~ritual~~" perp form that's
 enhanced with [swappable](https://twitter.com/guil_lambert/status/1772423853316219051) trade-offs, sweat equity or
 [compensation](https://www.tabers.com/tabersonline/view/Tabers-Dictionary/730522/all/compensation). "yesterday's price is not today's  price."

+Diet Coke contains 46 mg of caffeine, QD gets minted
-30% of [PCV](https://gist.github.com/0xngmi/c92ce3fce377a0e72c1e90052db98bf1?permalink_comment_id=5071272#gistcomment-5071272) pays APR out-of-pocket (adds ETH to
+for 46 days (of Lent), 30% of [PCV](https://gist.github.com/0xngmi/c92ce3fce377a0e72c1e90052db98bf1?permalink_comment_id=5071272#gistcomment-5071272) pays APR  according
-`wind.debit`); according to [Excel](https://docs.google.com/spreadsheets/d/1uBG8jJGNCgQArKm4FlcmNuXb1cspG6-PRcDoFaRvQws/), "in the world of
-dollars, [QD] ain't nothin' but a quarter 🪙," to plug
+to [Excel](https://docs.google.com/spreadsheets/d/1uBG8jJGNCgQArKm4FlcmNuXb1cspG6-PRcDoFaRvQws/), "in the world of dollars, [QD] ain't nothin' but

-a 25% gap in SCR.
+a quarter 🪙," plugging  a 25% gap in SCR.
+2x per year,
- QD getsminted for 46 days (of Lent),
-2x per year, for 8 years; .22% QD is the cost to start-up,
+for 8 years; .22% QD is the cost to start-up.
+Following
-so after deployment, the amount is paid to one randomly
+deployment, said amount is paid to 1 lucky, `clocked`

-`clocked` borrower per `SEMESTER`, as in [Maren](https://youtube.com/clip/UgkxqTN7HrgUTmngIZrZqfEFUQaI7GM3ZuTo)ate.sol
+`winner` per `SEMESTER`, [Maren](https://youtube.com/clip/UgkxqTN7HrgUTmngIZrZqfEFUQaI7GM3ZuTo)ate.sol "[been there]((https://mirror.xyz/quid.eth/LZ4pS8tVAAkZVSYqJWoihs19cdMhgWESsLr9dIhvL40))...
-"[been there]((https://mirror.xyz/quid.eth/LZ4pS8tVAAkZVSYqJWoihs19cdMhgWESsLr9dIhvL40)), done that, bought the T-shirt," and .99%
+done that, bought the T-shirt," and .99% of `raised`
-of the `raised` was retained for LPing on Uniswap v3.
+was retained for LPing on Uniswap v3 for the 1st half
+of the year, then split four ways: 1/4 for maintenance,
+1/2 gold prize for some community bounty, 1/4 silver.
+If the community produces no satisfatory output, the
+funds will continue to be used in Uni LPing by default.

 ### It's the  de*ferral* reserve (not...federal)...
 "You never count your money...while you're sittin'...